 The XLR A/B switches one XLR input between two XLR outputs.
 The input jack is a female XLR connector and the outputs are two male XLR connectors.
 The switch is passive, but features a bi-colored LED powered by an external DC jack.
-XLR connectors are most often used with mics.
+XLR connectors are common connectors for mics.

 - A unique wiring configuration grounds the unused signal.
-This eliminates noise caused by the unused signal being left open.
+This eliminates noise with the signal left open.

 - High quality switches.

 - Heavy duty Neutrik jacks, or Japanese Lumberg jacks with some TRS applications.

 - A passive design that does not need power to function.
 Only optional LEDs require power.

 - A 1-year warranty against parts and manufacturing defects.

 Please note: The pedals in the images are stock photos, not the actual pedals you will receive.
 The pedals you receive may vary in their graphics, knob colors, and/or LED colors, where applicable.
 We have our graphics options listed here.